study-camp/mlcamp-gitbook/README.md

 Over time, we will be updating this section with the identities of various "scouts" who have helped document and discover relevant trails through this content, along with a description of their contributions

-1. [Nitya Narasimhan](https://www.github.com/nitya) - MLCamp Creator & Lead Scout
+1. [Nitya Narasimhan](https://www.github.com/nitya) - MLCamp Creator / Camp Counselor

 ##